tc39/proposal-string-dedent/README.md

 ## Problem

-Javascript template literals force users to choose between strange-looking code, have the resultant outputs include unwanted indentation, or rely on third-party dependencies to "fix" template margins.
+The current syntax forces users to choose between strange-looking unindented template literals, template literals containing unwanted indentation, or relying on third-party dependencies to "fix" template margins.
 They also require escaping backticks, limiting the ability to put code samples inside templates for languages which include backticks (e.g. javascript/markdown/bash).

 The current options: